symbol/symbol-docs/source/support/contributing.rst

 Contributing
 ############

-Thank you for considering contributing to NEM!
-Follow this guidelines to contribute in NEM projects, achieving the best quality with the less effort.
+First off, thank you for considering contributing to NEM!

+Follow these guidelines for contributing to NEM projects, achieving the best quality with the less effort.

-.. note: If the project already exist, read as well the CONTRIBUTING.md file of its repository.
+.. note:: If you want to contribute to a existent project, read as well the CONTRIBUTING.md file of its repository.

 ***********
 Development